Independent African news, markets, culture and politics.

 Google Not Required To Sell Chrome In Antitrust Victory • Channels Television

-A US judge has rejected the government’s demand that Google sell its Chrome web browser, but imposed significant requirements to restore competition in online search.
-The ruling comes after Judge Amit Mehta found in August 2024 that Google illegally maintained monopolies in online search through exclusive distribution agreements worth billions of dollars annually.
+A U.S. judge has rejected the government’s demand that Google sell its Chrome web browser, but he imposed substantial requirements aimed at restoring competition in online search.
+Judge Amit Mehta, who in August 2024 found that Google illegally maintained monopolies in online search through exclusive distribution agreements worth billions of dollars annually, warned that a Chrome divestiture “would be incredibly messy and highly risky” and said U.S. attorneys had overreached.

-Google faces another legal case, awaiting a federal court decision in Virginia regarding its web display advertising technology business.
-A separate judge ruled earlier this year that Google’s ad tech operations also constitute an illegal monopoly that stifles competition.
-The outcome of these cases will likely have a profound impact on the future of the tech industry and online search.
+This judgment is part of a broader, bipartisan government campaign against Big Tech, with five antitrust cases pending against major technology companies in the United States.
+Google also faces another lawsuit awaiting a federal court decision in Virginia over its web‑display advertising technology business.
+Earlier this year, a separate judge ruled that Google’s ad‑tech operations constitute an illegal monopoly that stifles competition.
+The outcomes of these cases are likely to have profound implications for the future of the tech industry and online search.

 Scroll to Top